vporton/coding_challenge/README.md

 and that caching of calculated results would make the code more complex reducing maintainability.

+I configured a Django middleware to automatically generate ETag for all GET responses.
+This can be removed if you would like a proxy server to do it for you instead.
+However, that's not very important, as the responses are usually small.

 Ideally we should add ETag and last mod time to our responses, but that's would be not easy and error-prone.